petaverse-cloud/pv-docs-site/docs/petority/devices/device-pairing.md

 [Encountering issues with pairing?
 Learn what to do if pairing fails.](/docs/petority/troubleshooting/device-pairing)
 ## WiFi Configuration:
-Once paired, proceed to configure Wi-Fi within the app.
-Ensure that your Wi-Fi network operates on the **2.4GHz** frequency band.
+Once paired, proceed to configure the Wi-Fi within the app.
+Ensure that your Wi-Fi network operates on the **2.4GHz** frequency.

 ![Wifi](/img/pair/wifi.gif)